Grocery shopping habits that are keeping your grocery budget high.

 Learning how to reduce your grocery bill is one of the fastest ways to start fixing the entire family budget.
 Since groceries are not a fixed expense like your mortgage or rent, it’s possible to tweak your shopping habits in order to reduce the amount you’re spending on groceries each week/month.

-If staying on budget or lowering your grocery budget is your goal, you’ll want to read on to learn how to fix your bad habits.
+If lowering your grocery budget is your goal, you’ll want to read on to learn how to fix your unintentional shopping mistakes.
 Are you committing any of these grocery shopping faux pas?

-1. Go to the store several times each week.
+1. Visit the store several times each week.